 The following default user roles are available

-- Super Administrator - has full access to all objects in Management Console: agents, jobs, groups, as well as settings, API, logging, backups, schedule, etc. Additionally SuperAdmin can create, edit and remove other users and user groups.
+- Super Administrator - has full access to all objects in Management Console: agents, jobs, groups, as well as settings, API, logging, backups, schedule, cloud storage, etc. Additionally SuperAdmin can create, edit and remove other users and user groups.